-There is a wide range of serious and potentially life-threatening injuries that can result from accidents caused by drunk drivers, including spinal cord injuries, traumatic brain injury, and even death.
+There is a wide range of severe and potentially life-threatening injuries that can result from accidents caused by drunk drivers, including spinal cord injuries, traumatic brain injury, and even death.
 Even when the driver is charged with a crime, the victims are sometimes not entitled to compensation to cover their expenses.
-Many times, for improper handling of their case.
+Many times, this was due to improper handling of their case.
 A drunk driving accident is a serious matter and requires the attention of an experienced New York attorney.
-You must take legal action against the negligent motorist to recover any damages caused by the accident.
+It would help if you took legal action against the negligent motorist to recover any damages caused by the accident.
 Developing a strong case is possible with the help of a New York accident attorney with experience in drunk driving collisions.

-A New York car accident lawyer specializing in DUI accidents can assist you in building a strong personal injury claim to increase your chances of receiving maximum compensation for your injuries and losses.
-Keep in mind that time passes, and so does your opportunity to assemble strong evidence in support of your claim.
-If you are the victim of a car accident involving a drunk driver, The Ward Law, PL., is here to guide you from start to finish until justice is served.
+New York car accident lawyer specializing in DUI accidents can assist you in building a solid personal injury claim to increase your chances of receiving maximum compensation for your injuries and losses.
+Remember that time passes, and so does your opportunity to assemble strong evidence supporting your claim.
+If you are the victim of a car accident involving a drunk driver, The Ward Law Group is here to guide you from start to finish until justice is served.

 According to the National Highway Traffic Safety Administration (NHTSA), 28% of all traffic fatalities in New York involve alcohol-impaired drivers.
 This figure is higher than the national average of 29%.
 In 2020, there were 307 fatalities resulting from alcohol-impaired driving in New York.